 The minor is a popular option for students in the Batterman School of Business that are majoring in accounting, finance, marketing and public relations, as it provides valuable insight into elements of the sport and entertainment industry that differ from more traditional career tracts.

-This specialized minor allows you to pursue a variety of careers by merging the skills developed in your major with the unique demands found in the athletic and entertainment industries.
+A minor in Sport and Entertainment Business allows you to pursue a variety of careers by merging the skills developed in your major with the unique demands found in the athletic and entertainment industries.
 Our curriculum is current, engaging, and challenging – with courses and experiences designed under the guidance of a professional advisory board consisting of industry practitioners – to help you develop the fundamentals, skills, and character that will give you the best chance to thrive in a competitive industry.

 Not only that, but you’ll work with industry pros, networking with and learning from experts in professional and amateur sports and entertainment, along with business people who work within the innumerable sub-professions tied to these industries.
 But nothing beats hands-on experience.
 If you display consistent professional and personal growth, you could earn intensive field experience opportunities at major events like the Final Four and even the Super Bowl.